Counties 3 Dorset & Wilts South

 Counties 3 Dorset & Wilts South (formerly Dorset & Wilts 2 South) is an English Rugby Union league, forming part of the South West Division, for clubs primarily based in Dorset, sitting at tier 9 of the English rugby union system.

 Promoted teams typically move up to Counties 2 Dorset & Wilts South or occasionally to Counties 2 Dorset & Wilts Central.
 Relegated teams used to drop to Dorset & Wilts 3 South but since that division was cancelled at the end of the 2018–19 season there has been no relegation.

+2026-27

+Departing were Blandford promoted to Counties 2 Dorset & Wilts South.
+Leaving were Swanage & Wareham III (8th) who were displaced by Swanage & Wareham II being relegated into the league.